 Skip to main content

-Draining a Slurm node prevents it from accepting new jobs while allowing any currently running jobs to complete.
-Once a node is drained, it enters a drained state and remains unavailable for scheduling until it is undrained (resumed).
-Unlike Kubernetes node draining, which evicts running Pods, Slurm draining does not terminate running workloads, it only stops new jobs from being assigned to the node.
+This page shows Slurm administrators how to identify why a node was drained, manually drain a node for maintenance, and return drained nodes to service.
+Use these procedures when you need to temporarily remove a node from scheduling, investigate an automatic drain, or restore nodes after resolving an underlying issue.
+Draining a Slurm node prevents it from accepting new jobs while letting any running jobs complete.
+After a node is drained, it enters a drained state and remains unavailable for scheduling until it’s undrained (resumed).
+Unlike Kubernetes node draining, which evicts running pods, Slurm draining doesn’t terminate running workloads.
+It only stops new jobs from being assigned to the node.
 SUNK login nodes include built-in aliases for draining, undraining, and monitoring node states.
-These are available in every SUNK login node shell out of the box:
+These are available in every SUNK login node shell by default:

 AliasDescription

-drain <node> [REASON]Drain a node with a reason, automatically prefixed with your username
+drain [NODE-NAME] [REASON]Drain a node with a reason, automatically prefixed with your username

 dlList all nodes in drain and idle state with reasons